TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Connected Region Puzzles.md

 * *Variant*: **Line Nurikabe** - grid cannot contain five consecutive black cells in a row or column.
 In return, pools are allowed.
 * *Variant*: **Pairs Nurikabe** - islands must contain exactly two numbers.
 The size of the island equals the sum of these numbers.

+### Nurimaze
+* *Goal*: Shade some regions.
+* *Constraint*: Cells with letters, circles or triangles are always white.
+- *Constraint*: White cells form a one-cell-wide path from a cell with S ("start") to a cell with G ("goal").
+- *Constraint*: A path from S to G includes all cells with circles and no cells with triangles.
+- *Constraint*: No pools.
+No $2\times 2$ cell area within the grid can have the same color.
+- *Constraint*: All white cells must form an orthogonally continuous area.
+- *Constraint*: White cells must not form a loop.

 ### Nurimisaki
 * *Goal*: Shade some cells
 - *Constraint*: White cells form a path exactly one cell wide.